vijaykumarr1452/Ubuntu_UI_Portfolio/README.md

 # Credits:vivek9patel
 # URL : https://ubuntu-ui-portfolio-beta.vercel.app/

-# Web simulation of UbuntuOS
+# Web simulation of UbuntuOS -- Revamped

 This is a personal portfolio website of theme Ubuntu 20.04, made using Next.js & tailwind CSS.
 If you want to edit this.
 Clone this project and edit the files in `/src/components`.